cran-task-views/Epidemiology/Epidemiology.md

     extending these templates to address novel scientific research aims.
 Full methods for EpiModel are detailed in [Jenness et al. (2018)](https://doi.org/10.18637/jss.v084.i08).
--   `r pkg("SCCS")`: Self-controlled case series models used to investigate associations between time-varying exposures such as vaccines or other drugs or non drug exposures and an adverse event can be fitted.
-Detailed information on the self-controlled case series method and its extensions with more examples at <https://sccs-studies.info>.
--   `r pkg("odin")`: Provides a generic, fast and computer-efficient platform for implementing any deterministic or stochastic compartmental models (e.g. SIR, SEIR, SIRS, ...), and can include age stratification or spatialisation.
+-   `r pkg("odin")`: Provides a generic, fast and computer-efficient platform for implementing any deterministic or stochastic compartmental models (e.g. SIR, SEIR, SIRS, ...), and can include age stratification or spatialization.
 It uses a domain specific language (DSL) to specify systems of ordinary differential equations (ODE) and integrate them.
 The DSL uses R's syntax, but compiles to C in order to efficiently solve the system, using interfaces to the packages `r pkg("deSolve")` and `r pkg("dde")`.